urbanjost/M_intrinsics/docs/intrinsics.md

    !
-The common usage is just getting a count, but if you want ! to specify the DIM argument and get back reduced arrays ! of counts this is easier to visualize if we look at a mask ! make a mask identifying unequal elements mymask = a.ne.b print *, 'show mask for a.ne.b' print '(3l3)', mymask(1,:) print '(3l3)', mymask(2,:)
+The common usage is just getting a count, but if you want ! to specify the DIM argument and get back reduced arrays ! of counts this is easier to visualize if we look at a mask. print *, 'make a mask identifying unequal elements ...' mymask = a.ne.b print *, 'the mask generated from a.ne.b' print '(3l3)', mymask(1,:) print '(3l3)', mymask(2,:)

-   ! count total and along rows and columns
+   print *,'count total and along rows and columns ...'

    print '(a)', 'number of elements not equal' print '(a)', '(ie. total true elements in the mask)'